neural-maze/blog/content/posts/202405-crewai-ollama-arduino/index.md

     <img alt="img" src="img/arduino_circuit.png" width=400 />
 </p>

-And here, you have my "real world" implementation (much, much uglier than circuit.io, I know 🥲)
+And here's my "real world" implementation (much, much uglier than circuit.io, I know 🥲)

 <p align="center">
     <img alt="img" src="img/arduino_circuit_android.jpeg" width=400 />
 </p>

-The next "logical" step would be to program ourselves a sketch, for lighting on an off the LEDs. **But ... that's exactly what we are going to automate!!** **Instead of programming the sketch ourselves, a crewAI agent will do it for us and, instead of compiling and uploading the code to the Arduino ourselves, another crewAI agent will do it for us!!**
+The next "logical" step would be to manually write a sketch to control de LEDs. **But ... that's exactly what we are going to automate!!**

+So, instead of doing the programming ourselves, we'll have a crewAI take care of it.
+Similarly, instead of compiling and uploading the code to the Arduino, another crewAI agent will handle that task for us 😎

 ## Building the Crew

-Let's focus on the following diagram, that displays the crewAI application we are about to build.
+Let's focus on the diagram below, which shows the crewAI application we are about to build.

 <p align="center">
     <img alt="img" src="img/crewai_linkedin_influencer.drawio.svg" width=500 />
 </p>

 As you can see, the crew is not complex.
 It consists of two agents: the **Sketch Programmer Agent** and the **Arduino Uploader Agent**.
-The former agent will receive the description of the circuit and its intended behaviour, generating, in return, a sketch file (the extension of a sketch is `.ino` by the way).
+The first agent will receive the circuit description and its expected behaviour, generating, in return, a sketch file (the extension of a sketch is `.ino` by the way).
-The latter will take the generated sketch, compile it and upload the instructions into the Arduino.
+The second agent will take the generated sketch, compile it and upload the instructions into the Arduino.

 So, if everything works as expected, we should end up with three beautiful blinking LEDs without writing one single line of C 😍